-The emerging market for nonpsychotropic products from the cannabis plant will be the topic of the next “MTSU On the Record” radio program.
+The emerging market for nonpsychotropic products from the cannabis plant was the topic of a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Dr. Elliot Altman, a professor of biology and director of the Tennessee Center for Botanical Medicine Research at MTSU, will air from 9:30 to 10 p.m.
-Tuesday, March 19, and from 6 to 6:30 a.m.
-Sunday, March 24, on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+Host Gina Logue’s interview with Dr. Elliot Altman, a professor of biology and director of the Tennessee Center for Botanical Medicine Research at MTSU, first aired March 19 on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+You can listen to their conversation above.

 Altman sorts out the difference between CBD, a safe nonaddictive substance unique to cannabis, and THC, the active ingredient which induces a “high” in the marijuana user.
 Both substances are being studied by scientists for their therapeutic properties.
 Proponents of CBD cite its possible use in relieving chronic pain, anxiety and other conditions.